opinti/spectral-multifidelity/README.md

 model.summary()
 ```

-The results with a HF acquisition strategy based on clustering:
+The results with a high-fidelity data acquisition strategy based on clustering:

 ```python
 ## Plot results